 |$196,000 up to $206,000||Contribution is reduced|

-Can married couples both contribute to a Roth IRA?
+Can both spouses contribute Max to Roth IRA?

 Many spouses ask, “Can my wife and I both have a Roth IRA?”
 Yes, you can each have your own account to contribute to.
 This maximizes your total contributions and gives your money more compounding power.
 However, you must have earned income in order to contribute to an IRA.